Ahmed-Hodhod/ABI_GitOps_K8S/readme.md

-### Project Objectives
+## Project Objectives

+This project aims to deploy a WordPress application with a MySQL database on a local Kubernetes cluster using various tools and technologies.
+Below are the key objectives:

-- Create a cluster on your local machine using minikube
+- **Create a Local Cluster**: Set up a Kubernetes cluster on your local machine using Minikube.
-- Create a private repo on DockerHub called “wordpress”
+- **DockerHub Repository**: Create a private repository on DockerHub named “wordpress”.
-- Create a github repo called “wordpress-container”
+- **GitHub Repository**: Create a GitHub repository named “wordpress-container”.
-- Push the wordpress code to your repo (copy the wordpress code from its official repo)
+- **Push WordPress Code**: Copy the WordPress code from its official repository and push it to your GitHub repository.
-- Create a dockerfile for wordpress and configure the workflow to build and push the image to dockerhub‘s private repo
+- **Dockerfile Configuration**: Create a Dockerfile for WordPress and configure a GitHub Actions workflow to build and push the image to the private DockerHub repository.
-- Install argocd on your cluster
+- **Install ArgoCD**: Set up ArgoCD on your Kubernetes cluster.
-- Create a helm chart for your project
+- **Helm Chart Creation**: Develop a Helm chart for the WordPress application.
-- Create a Kustomize application for your project
+- **Kustomize Application**: Create a Kustomize application for the project.
-- configure your argocd to deploy automatically when the image version changes in your helm values
+- **Automatic Deployment with ArgoCD**: Configure ArgoCD to automatically deploy the application when the image version changes in the Helm values.
-- Configure Argocd to pull from a private registry
+- **Private Registry Configuration**: Configure ArgoCD to pull from a private Docker registry.

-### Tools and Technologies
+## Tools and Technologies

-- Minikube
-- Github Codespace
+The project utilizes the following tools and technologies:

+- **Minikube**: To create a local Kubernetes cluster.
+- **GitHub Codespace**: For a cloud-based development environment.
+- **Kubernetes**: To orchestrate the deployment of the application.
+- **Docker**: To containerize the application.
+- **Helm Charts**: For Kubernetes application deployment.
-- Kubernetes
+- **Kustomize**: To customize Kubernetes configurations.
-- Docker
-- Helm Charts
-- Kustomize
-- Argocd
-- Ubuntu
+- **ArgoCD**: For continuous delivery and GitOps-based deployment.
+- **Ubuntu**: As the operating system for development and deployment.

 ## GitHub Actions Workflow